curranhepp/bookmarklets/README.md

 #### Cached Version
 Retrieves the Google cached version of a webpage.
 Useful when sites require subscriptions to view content articles or when content from a page was removed.

+#### Wikipedia Mobile View
+Shows the Wikipedia page you are viewing in mobile view format.
+Makes reading and navigating more pleasant.
+The view is set as if you were on a mobile device.